Ayush2001-boop/pindoria-cop3330-assignment4part2/README.md

 After the user is satisfied with the data
 He/She can click on the Save As button
-This will open the directory where the IntellijProject is stored User should enter the name of the file and click on Save By default the file will be saved as a .txt file with the app data stored in byte stream
+This will open the directory where the IntellijProject is stored User should enter the name of the file and click on Save (Do not add .txt to filename, this is very important) By default the file will be saved as a .txt file with the app data stored in byte stream